yimjia/Ground-Motion-Clustering-and-Selection/README.md

 Jia, Y., and Sasani, M. (2024).
 "Convolutional Autoencoder-Based Ground Motion Clustering and Selection", In Review (will be available after this paper is published).
 <br/><br/>

 As prerequisites, users need to have knowledge of earthquake engineering to perform step one GM pre-selection and have access to run Python and Matlab codes.
-No advanced training in machine learning is required to perform the developed clustering-based GM selection.
+No training in machine learning is required to perform the developed clustering-based GM selection.

+To download the codes, pleaase navigate to the main page of this repository.
+Above the list of files, click Code and click Download ZIP.

 The "Model" folder includes the codes and a step-by-step instruction to use the developed clustering-based GM selection.